Privacy and security information#

 Tracking artifact metadata#

 Instead of uploading data and other files directly, you can track and version them using Neptune artifacts.
-Neptune only logs metadata like URL and file path, size, and the last modified time for such artifacts.
-Neptune supports Amazon S3, Google Cloud Storage (GCS), and other S3-compatible providers.
+When tracked this way, Neptune only logs metadata (such as hash and size) and not the artifact contents themselves.

 To learn more, see Track artifacts.